Island Lake Wind River Range

 As I previously mentioned, Island Lake is one of the most heavily used areas in the Winds.
-So besides observing all regulations it should only be common sense to thread lightly here, and respect the privacy of other campers.
+So besides observing all regulations it should only be common sense to tread lightly here and respect the privacy of other campers.
 Most parties I observed were following those rules.
-However, as always, there were a couple parties that just had to camp on the meadows and build a campfire.
-Overall I found the lake area to be good condition despite the amount of use it gets.
+However, as always, there were a couple of parties that just had to camp on the meadows and build a campfire.
+Overall I found the lake area to be in good condition despite the amount of use it gets.
 I didn’t see any litter or trash, or worse, used toilet paper.
 I’m guessing the Forest Service and volunteers are stepping up on maintenance activities.

 Fremont Peak reflected in Island Lake #66413 Purchase